 Can I power my dash cam from OBD?

 Yes.
 There are two benefits for using it to power your dash cam.
-The first is the ease of installation and all you have to do is connect the cable directly to it.
+The first is the ease of installation and all you have to do is connect the power cable directly to it.
 Also, the OBD II port is constantly powered making it ideal if you want to use the parking mode.
 If not, you will need to hardwire the dash cam to a constant power source or buy a battery pack.

 Aside from the Vantrue, none of the dashcams come standard with the OBD cable and it will have to be purchased separately.
 We recommend the Ssontong OBD2 cable as it is fairly cheap and you can easily switch between constant power and parking mode.
 It also features a low voltage option that will cut power to the dash cam if it drops below a certain level.